manfredi31/unlinear/README.md

 ## The Vision

-> As we move into a world where every line of code is written by AI, the real work of humans shifts to **discussing ideas and features at a high level in natural language in plan markdown files**.
+> As we move into a world where every line of code is written by AI, the most valuable skill isn't writing code, it's communicating intent and discussing ideas at a high level in natural language.

+GitHub was designed to share and review code.
+We believe that specifications, not code, are becoming the fundamental unit of programming.

-GitHub was designed for sharing and reviewing code.
-Unlinear is a Github, but for markdown plans as the first primitive (instead of code), and powered by MCP.
+Unlinear is a Github, but for markdown plans as the most important artifact (instead of code), powered by MCP.

-Code is the least leverage manufact.
-Plans are way higher leverage manufact, and humans should focus on plans.
+Code is now a low-leverage artifact.
+Technical decisions are what matters, so humans should focus on plans.

-In unlinear, Engineers share and discuss plans, e quando tutti gli umani hanno finito di discutere sull'highlevel plan ed il plan è approvato, unlinear invia il plan al coding agent per l'implementazione.
+In Unlinear, engineers collaborate on high-level markdown plans.
+They discuss, refine, and approve the specification together.
+Once the plan is finalized, Unlinear hands it off to a coding agent for implementation.

 ### Why MCP?